Bob Delgado

 Robert Allan Delgado (born 29 January 1949) is a Welsh former footballer who made 281 league appearances in a ten-year career in the Football League.
 He was a versatile player with power both in the air and in the tackle.

-He moved from non-league Barry Town to Luton Town in 1970, before joining Carlisle United the following year.
+He moved from non-League Barry Town to Luton Town in 1970 before joining Carlisle United the following year.
 Following a loan spell with Workington in 1973, he moved on to Rotherham United.
 He helped the "Millers" to win promotion out of the Fourth Division in 1974–75, before joining Chester in October 1975 for £6,000.
 He was sold on to Port Vale for £30,000 in December 1978, before leaving the English game for American club Miami Americans in 1980.
 He later had spells with English club Oswestry Town, Welsh club Colwyn Bay, and Hong Kong side Bulova SA.

+Early life

+Robert Allan Delgado was born in Cardiff on 29 January 1949.
+He was the son of Pedro (known as Peter) Delgado, a native of the Cape Verde islands, a seaman who settled in Cardiff in the early 20th century.
+Delgado was the first Black player to represent Carlisle United and Rotherham United in the Football League.